iterative/dvc.org/content/docs/user-guide/data-management/track-sync-data.md

 </admon>

-To enable additional storage locations, you can configure [DVC remotes] with the `dvc remote add` and `dvc remote modify` commands (see `dvc remote` for more options).
-Once this is done, use the `dvc push` and `dvc pull` commands to transfer data between the project and remote storage.
-This is the main mechanism to share and back up your work.
+To add storage locations to share and back up your work, you can configure [DVC remotes] with the `dvc remote add` and `dvc remote modify` commands (see `dvc remote` for more options).
+Once this is done, use `dvc push` and `dvc pull` to transfer data between the project and remote storage.

 ![Sync ops among locations](/img/sync-ops-locations.png) _Data sync operations among locations_